As an Amazon Associate, I earn from qualifying purchases.

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-These oven-baked chicken thighs are a one-pan wonder!
+These oven-baked chicken thighs and potatoes are a one-pan wonder!
 Packed with flavor and veggies that are easy to customize, you can truly make this recipe your own.

 Pro Tips/Recipe Notes